Leipzig: Where to Eat in the ‘New Berlin’

 Located 200km southwest of Germany’s capital, Leipzig has a long lineage of culinary references.
 In Goethe’s Faust, for example, Mephistopheles and Faust dine in the city centre with a group of students, and the former GDR town is also the home of the Bachtaler cake, which commemorates the composer Johann Sebastian Bach, who is buried in the area.

 Leipzig is a place where the past develops alongside the present.
 It’s low key, still relatively undiscovered and would rather stay that way - choosing to evolve with humour, flair and a flagrant disregard for trends.
 That’s what makes eating here all the more exciting.

-Below you can find a list of five must-visit restuarnats if you're planning a visit to Leipzig.
+Below you can find a list of five must-visit restaurants in Leipzig.

 From its historic city centre location, Planerts is Leipzig’s ultimate interpretation of modern gastronomy.
 Sleek interiors, which wouldn’t look out of place in London or Copenhagen, serve as the storefront for an open kitchen which marries seasonal and regionally available produce with south Asian influences.
 It’s a restaurant where culinary traditions are executed through an international and urban style, resulting in unfussy but premium casual fine-dining.
 Don't miss their Ramen (egg noodles with bresse chicken) and the beef tartare with tuna and miso.